 1) "Mexico is dangerous, don't go!", as urged by many land-based friends.
 Number of times we felt unsafe: 0.
 Number of rude Mexicans we met: 0.
 Number of friendly and helpful Mexicans we met: Can't count that high.

-2) "You'll get blown out of the Sea of Cortez in the winter!" as expressed by several Jet Skis, the official cruisers who wintered on the mainannoyance of Cabo San Lucas.
+2) "You'll get blown out of the Sea of Cortez in the winter!" as expressed by several Jet Skis, the official cruisers who wintered on the mainland coast of Mexico.